The Home Team has a total of 42 Boards, Councils and Committees comprising over 450 respected professionals and community leaders.

 The Drug Rehabilitation Centre Review Committee (DRCRC) is appointed by the Minister for Home Affairs to decide cases of inmates who are undergoing treatment and rehabilitation at the approved DRCs to determine their suitability for employment, participation in any educational or occupational training programmes, release or extended treatment and rehabilitation.

-The Employment Release Advisory Committee is appointed by the Minister for Home Affairs to review cases of prisoners’ suitability for employment beyond the precincts of the prison in which the prisoners are detained and make recommendations to the Commissioner of Prisons.
+The Employment Preparation Advisory Committees is appointed by the Minister for Home Affairs to review cases of prisoners’ suitability for employment beyond the precincts of the prison in which the prisoners are detained and make recommendations to the Commissioner of Prisons.